 Whitaker Glen, Inc. opened Whitaker Glen, A Comprehensive Retirement Community, on August 13, 1984.
 The retirement community was originally intended to complement the services of the adjoining skilled nursing facility, Mayview Convalescent Center, which had opened September 1, 1957.
 Together, the facilities now known as The Oaks at Whitaker Glen and The Oaks at Whitaker Glen - Mayview, respectively, offer a comprehensive array of services.
-The facilities are located on a fourteen acre campus inside the Raleigh I-440 Beltline on Whitaker Mill Road.
-Located approximately halfway between Glenwood Avenue and Wake Forest Road, The Oaks at Whitaker Glen's address is 501 East Whitaker Mill Road, and The Oaks at Whitaker Glen - Mayview's address is 513 East Whitaker Mill Road.
+The facilities are located on a fourteen-acre campus inside the Raleigh I-440 Beltline on Whitaker Mill Road.
+Located halfway between Glenwood Avenue and Wake Forest Road, The Oaks at Whitaker Glen's address is 501 East Whitaker Mill Road, and The Oaks at Whitaker Glen - Mayview's address is 513 East Whitaker Mill Road.
+The five-star skilled nursing center of The Oaks at Whitaker Glen - Mayview is currently under renovation and planned to be reopen in 2024.

 Whitaker Glen was operated as an independent living facility until its licensure as a continuing care retirement community in 2004.
 In 2005, some organizational changes were made to place Whitaker Glen, Inc. in control of both the independent living and skilled nursing facility components of the continuing care retirement community.
-In December, 2009, the stock of Whitaker Glen, Inc. was sold by the Tomlinson family to Cumberland Healthcare Properties, Inc., a Georgia corporation registered to do business in North Carolina and an affiliate of PruittHealth, Inc. formerly known as Pruitt Corporation ("PruittHealth"), a fifty (50) year old company whose affiliates care for over 24,000 patients a day and which provides long term care and related services at approximately 150 locations in North Carolina, South Carolina, Georgia and Florida.
+In December, 2009, the stock of Whitaker Glen, Inc. was sold by the Tomlinson family to Cumberland Healthcare Properties, Inc., a Georgia corporation registered to do business in North Carolina and an affiliate of PruittHealth, Inc. formerly known as Pruitt Corporation ("PruittHealth"), a fifty-four (54) year old company whose affiliates care for over 24,000 patients a day and which provides long term care and related services at approximately 150 locations in North Carolina, South Carolina, Georgia and Florida.
 PruittHealth maintains an office in North Carolina at 4022 Stirrup Creek Drive, Building 3, Suite 325, Durham, NC 27703, to assist with the provision of care offered by its North Carolina-based affiliates in skilled nursing facilities, independent living facility (Whitaker Glen), hospice agencies, home health agencies, and pharmacy throughout North Carolina.
 The Oaks at Whitaker Glen continues to be operated and services are provided by Whitaker Glen, Inc. In January 2010, Whitaker Glen, Inc. filed its registration with the Wake County, North Carolina Register of Deeds to do business under the name The Oaks at Whitaker Glen.
 At the same time, Whitaker Glen, Inc. also filed its registration with the Wake County, North Carolina Register of Deeds to do business under the name The Oaks at Mayview.
-In February 2014, the decision was made to change the name of the skilled nursing facility to The Oaks at Whitaker Glen - Mayview and Whitaker Glen, Inc. filed its registration with the Wake County, North Carolina Register of Deeds to conduct business under this new name.
-Throughout this Disclosure Statement, the terms "Whitaker Glen, Inc.", "The Oaks at Whitaker Glen" and Whitaker Glen" are used interchangeably.
+In February 2014, the name of the skilled nursing facility was changed to The Oaks at Whitaker Glen - Mayview and Whitaker Glen, Inc. filed its registration with the Wake County, North Carolina Register of Deeds to conduct business under this new name.
+Throughout this Disclosure Statement, the terms "Whitaker Glen, Inc.," "The Oaks at Whitaker Glen" and Whitaker Glen" are used interchangeably.

-The sale of the stock of Whitaker Glen, Inc. left intact its existing licenses and contractual relationships with those persons residing at Whitaker Glen at the time of the sale.
+The sale of the stock of Whitaker Glen, Inc. left intact its existing licenses and contractual relationships with those individuals residing at Whitaker Glen at the time of the sale.
 Therefore, those residents saw no changes to their Residence and Services Agreement unless mutually agreed upon.
 An example of the type of change which a resident might have agreed to is a renovation and upgrade of the resident's unit in exchange for a change in the resident's entrance fee refund.